Sacred as Structure (SAS)

 A constraint candidate must be discoverable through multiple independent methods, not dependent on a single methodology.

 Contemplative investigation.
-Sustained first-person inquiry across multiple traditions — Advaita Vedanta’s self-inquiry (atma vichara), Tibetan Buddhism’s Dzogchen and Mahamudra, Christian contemplative prayer, Sufi practices of fana and dhikr, Kabbalistic meditation on Ein Sof — converges on the report that what is disclosed when the dissociative boundary thins or dissolves is not a void, not a blind process, not mere awareness-without-content, but a luminous awareness that knows itself.
-The methods differ radically — some devotional, some analytical, some somatic, some involving conceptual deconstruction and some conceptual saturation.
+Sustained first-person inquiry across multiple traditions converges on the report that what is disclosed when the dissociative boundary thins or dissolves is not a void, not a blind process, not mere awareness-without-content, but a luminous awareness cognitively intimate with itself in the supra-reflexive mode.
+The methods differ radically — Advaita Vedānta’s self-inquiry (ātma vichāra); Tibetan Dzogchen and Mahāmudrā; Christian contemplative prayer; Sufi fanā and dhikr; Kabbalistic meditation on Ein Sof; Zen shikantaza.
+Some are devotional, some analytical, some somatic, some involve conceptual deconstruction and some conceptual saturation.
 The convergence occurs despite doctrinal divergence: Buddhists expect emptiness, Vedantins expect Brahman, Christians expect God, Sufis expect annihilation.
 What they encounter — awareness present to itself, reflexive without being reflective, luminous without projecting light — is structurally consistent.
 This convergence is documented in Reflexive Awareness and Phenomenology of Awakening.

 Criterion 2: Recurrence Across Contexts

 A constraint candidate must recur across contexts that vary in culture, historical period, language, and doctrinal framework.
+The project’s nine-tradition cosmological convergence is the centerpiece of this criterion — but the convergence must be accounted for honestly, which means distinguishing traditions that are genuinely independent from those that share upstream sources.

-Advaita Vedanta — Brahman is sat-chit-ananda: being-consciousness-bliss.
-Consciousness (chit) is constitutive of being, not an attribute added to it.
+Advaita Vedānta.
+Brahman is sat-cit-ānanda — being-consciousness-bliss.
+Consciousness (cit) is constitutive of being, not an attribute added to it.
 Shankara: “Brahman is awareness, whole and infinite.”
+The ground is reflexive in the supra-reflexive sense: svayam-prakāśa, self-luminous, not requiring an external source of illumination to know itself.

 Criterion 3: Resistance to Eliminative Explanation